Frequently Asked Questions

 2) What type of trails or roads does xTexas use?

-xTexas is currently mapped out on quiet country backroads, gravel track, and some jeep trails.
-This is an adventure route, a way to test yourself mentally and physically, and a way to see some of the most interesting natural places, small towns, and rural communities in Texas.
+Note: This is an adventure route, a way to test yourself mentally and physically and see some of the most interesting natural places, small towns, and rural communities in Texas.
+The ideal time to hike it is in winter and spring.

 3) What’s the route?